 - L-band.
 Quite good, but not completely free of RFI.
 Harmful interference has been measured at the following frequencies:

 - 49 cm band.
 Due to nearby TV transmissions spectral observations are difficult.
-The range 590-600 MHz is not usable.
+The range 590-608 MHz is not usable.
 This band should be avoided.

 - 92 cm band.
 During day-time lots of RFI at different frequencies, but quite reasonable during nights.
 Avoid the edges of the band, because of the presence of a very strong RFI source just out of the band.

 - UHF-high and UHF-low bands.
 (UHF-low can no longer be used due to mechanical issues.)
 The UHF-bands are heavily used for broadcasting TV-signals and for telecommunication.
 The following frequencies are completely blocked for observations: